Moustikitos/dpos/docs/crypto.md

 **Arguments**:

-  secret (str, bytes or int):
-  anything that could issue a private key on secp256k1 curve
+- `secret` _str, bytes or int_ - anything that could issue a private key on secp256k1 curve

 **Returns**: